cyamauch/NoctSalamanderGrandPiano/src/README.txt

   A4 and C8.
 * Improved amount of high-frequency component at A4,C5,A5,C6 and D#6.
 * Improved tuning of C3: -3 => -2 cent.
+V5.2 (Sep.18,2024)
+* Improved continuity and minimized filtering between C2 and C4.
+This results in a higher quality while keeping the tone closer to that of the original Salamander.

 *** Licence: